Guide Dog Class Lecture: Special Travel Conditions

 Familiarity with the Route

-Your Dog’s Behavior and Guidework Pace
+Your Dog’s Behavior and Guide Work Pace

-Most dogs love snow and think it is loads of fun.
-Introduce your dog to the first snow out of harness, on a long leash.
-They may be reluctant to relieve in snow at first, and could prefer an area that has been cleared or trampled down to a hard pack.
+- Your dog may be reluctant to relieve on snow at first and could prefer an area that has been cleared or trampled down to a hard pack.

-You may have to make some adjustments to your dog’s pace for the new conditions.
-Some dogs are excited and energized, and will need to be steadied down.
-Others will walk more slowly and cautiously, and may need extra encouragement.
+- You may have to make some adjustments to your dog’s pace for the new conditions.
+Some dogs are excited and energized and will need to be steadied down.
+Others will walk more slowly and cautiously and may need extra encouragement.
 Icy areas will, of course, require more caution – your dog will learn that ice is slippery and requires a slower pace.

-Adjustments to Guidework Mechanics
+Adjustments to Guide Work Mechanics

 Obstructed Sidewalks

-While attempting to work a route along the sidewalk, you may find that your path is blocked by snow banks or the snow is just too deep to walk through comfortably.
+- While attempting to work a route along the sidewalk, you may find that your path is blocked by snowbanks, or the snow is just too deep to walk through comfortably.
 Depending upon the safety of the road, it may be necessary to direct your dog toward the street, using the sidewalkless technique for a route that is normally worked on the sidewalk.
-In this case, the snow bank along the side of the street would be the curb edge that you and your dog follow.
+In this case, the snowbank along the side of the street would be the curb edge that you and your dog follow.

-In deciding whether or not to use the sidewalkless technique, the most important consideration is the safety of the road.
+- In deciding whether to use the sidewalkless technique, the most important consideration is the safety of the road.
 Remember that lanes may be narrowed by presence of snow and ice, reducing room on the shoulder for you to walk and possibly forcing you into the actual driving lanes.
 Traction is reduced for the cars as well as yourself.

 Obstructed Curbs